isaacabdi/job_scraper/README.md

 job scraper test

-import requirements.txt and run using jos.bat file and viewing on index.html or local server
+import requirements.txt and run using jobs.bat file and viewing on index.html or local server

 Change config file parameters to alter your search